emckee4/IntensityAttributingKit/README.md

 ### Possible future improvements:
 - Multiple keysets
 - eventually make more/all keys potentially expanding if performance is sufficient

+- Placenames should be user editable in IALocationPicker

 - Some of the data structures in the IAString may be less than optimal since they were in part excuses to learn and practice building data structures using swift generics.
 It probably doesn't matter enough to be a priority.